 - Molly Melching, who founded Tostan, a Senegalese community empowerment organization whose participants learn the art of responsive listening, resulting in many positive social changes such as ending genital cutting.

-The March 2017 lecture, How to Engage with the Other: a Discussion of an Approach to the Israeli/Palestinian Conflict, will be presernted by Yoav Peck and Fulla Jubeh.
-For more information about this event, please click here to go to the listing in our events calendar.
+The March 2017 lecture, How to Engage with the Other: a Discussion of an Approach to the Israeli/Palestinian Conflict, was presented by Yoav Peck and Fulla Jubeh.
+For more information about this event, please click here.